House of Fraser: 2014–2018: Sanpower Group ownership

 In April 2014, it was reported by BBC News that House of Fraser would be sold to Chinese conglomerate Sanpower Group, who would obtain 89% share in the company which would value the business at about £450 million.
 Nanjing Xinjiekou Department Store Co will buy an 89% stake in Highland Group Holdings Ltd, which owns House of Fraser.
 The purchase was worth £450 million.
-Sanpower Group is a 22 percent shareholder of the Nanjing Xinjiekou Department Store Co.
+Sanpower Group is a 22 per cent shareholder of the Nanjing Xinjiekou Department Store Co.
 On 2 September 2014.
 Don McCarthy, retiring Executive Chairman of House of Fraser, announced the completion of the sale of 100% of the preferred ordinary shares and B ordinary shares, and approximately 89% of the A ordinary shares and preference shares of Highland Group Holdings Ltd, to Nanjing Xinjiekou Department Store Co, a leading chain of Chinese department stores and part of the Sanpower Group, for an enterprise value of approximately £480 million.

 In 2017, a new department store opened at the Rushden Lakes development in Rushden, Northamptonshire.
 The closure of House of Fraser Outlet in Leicester also took place during the year and a further closure, in Aylesbury, was announced for 2018, however, this never materialised following the acquisition by Sports Direct International.
 A new store in Chester was announced in February 2017 with construction due to start in mid-2018.
 It was announced later in 2018 that House of Fraser had pulled out of these plans due to their financial issues.